 Have A Monthly Overview

-Much like not doing it alone, it is important to let your spouse know where your finances are each month.
-Have a monthly pow-wow and take a few minutes to look over your finances line item by line item.
+Much like not doing it alone, every month it is important to let your spouse know what’s going on with your finances.
+Sit down and have a monthly pow-wow and take a few minutes to look over your finances line item by line item.
 This allows the spouse that doesn’t work the weekly budget to ask questions and know exactly where you are with your finances.

 Have Separate Blow Money